dotlang/language/README.md

 **Notes**

-1. `let` keyword is used to assign a unique name to a definition or value.
-By default, type of the name (or binding) is inferred from the value but you can also explicitly specify the type.
+1. By default, type of the binding is inferred from the value but you can also explicitly specify the type.
-2. Note that the result of `let` is an immutable value.
-So you cannot re-assign it.
+2. Note that bindings are immutable, so you cannot re-assign them.
 3. The type of the rvalue (What comes on the right side of `:=`), can be any possible data type including function.
 Refer to following sections for an explanation of different available data types.
 4. If the rvalue is a struct (Refer to the corresponding section for more info about struct), You can destruct it to its elements using this keyword (Example 3 and 5).
 5. You can use place holder symbol `_` to denote you are not interested in a specific value (Example 6).